TheophileChampion/ReLab/Tutorial.md

 This function performs several key steps:
 - Ensures reproducibility by setting the random seed for NumPy, Python, and PyTorch.
 - Registers additional environments (e.g., Atari games and custom environments) with the Gym framework.
-- Creates environment variables such as `CHECKPOINT_DIRECTORY`, and `TENSORBOARD_DIRECTORY` describing where each file should be stored.
-By default, these directories are organized under `./data`.
+- Initializes environment variables (e.g., `CHECKPOINT_DIRECTORY` and `TENSORBOARD_DIRECTORY`) to define where specific files are stored, ensuring consistency across scripts.

 ### 3. Creating Agents